 xxxx_1.
 This app is only available on 2020+ VIZIO OS models.

-If you’re seeing “Error cannot play” with a numeric code, you’re dealing with YouTube TV, not the main YouTube app.
+If you’re seeing “Error can’t play” with a numeric code, you’re dealing with YouTube TV, not the main YouTube app.
 The cache-clearing steps differ slightly, so confirm which app is actually failing before proceeding.

 #Fix 1: Power Cycle the TV and Router